intrepid249/Timer/ReadMe.md

   ```cpp
   timer.schedule(...)
   ```
-    > this function will schedule a do-once event (defined as a lambda function in the parameter)
-    > after the specified amount of time.
+  This function will schedule a do-once event (defined as a lambda function in the parameter) after the specified amount of time.

   ```cpp
   timer.scheduleAtFixedRate(...)
   ```
-    > this function will schedule a repeated event (defined as a lambda function in the parameter).
+  This function will schedule a repeated event (defined as a lambda function in the parameter).
-    > The first delay parameter will set the delay until the function's initial call, the second delay
-    > parameter sets the time between function calls.
+  The first delay parameter will set the delay until the function's initial call, the second delay parameter sets the time between function calls.

   ```cpp
   timer.cancel()
   ```
-    > this function will halt any activity on its thread
+  This function will halt any activity on its thread

   <b>Example Usage</b>
   ```cpp